leighMichaelForrest/tlap/ch1/ex1.md

 ## Sliding Tile Strategy

 If the rows are greater than one:

-    bubble up the tiles that belong in the first row Try to arrange the tiles in order work on the next row with the previous steps.
+    bubble up the tiles that belong in the first row

+    Try to arrange the tiles in order.

+    work on the next row with the previous steps, while keeping the previous row in order.

 ## Sam Loyd